amirkhasru123/project8bc/verilog/chipverify/4behavioralmodeling/readme.txt

 ##Implementation
 	ifelse.v
+	for.v
 	forever.v
 	repeat.v
 	while.v
-	for.v
 	case.v

 ####Verilog Conditional Statement
 	<variable> = <condition> ? <expression_1> : <expression_2>;

 ####Functions
-	Like C.
+	Almost like C.

-	Constraints:
+	A function can not:
-	A function cannot contain any time-controlled statements like #, @, wait, posedge, negedge A function cannot start a task because it may consume simulation time, but can call other functions A function should have atleast one input
+		have any time-controlled statements like #, @, wait, posedge, negedge start a task
+		have zero input
-	A function cannot have non-blocking assignments or force-release or assign-deassign A function cannot have any triggers
+		have non-blocking assignments or force-release or assign-deassign have any triggers
-	A function cannot have an output or inout
+		have an output or inout

 ##Implementation
 	function.v